 Warnings While Using This Medicine

 - This medicine may make you drowsy.
-Avoid driving, using machines, or doing any thing else that could be dangerous if you are not alert.
+Do not drive or doing anything that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine